huggingface/optimum-intel/examples/openvino/text-classification/README.md

 ### Joint Pruning, Quantization and Distillation (JPQD) of BERT on GLUE

-`OVTrainer` also provides an advanced optimization worflow through the NNCF when Transformer model can be structurally pruned along with 8-bit quantization and distillation.
-Following is an example to jointly prune, quantize, distill a BERT-base model tuned for glue task with a BERT-large teacher.
+`OVTrainer` also provides advanced optimization workflow via NNCF to structurally prune, quantize and distillation.
+Following is an example to optimize a sparse-quantized BERT-base model for SST2, distilling from a BERT-large teacher.
 Do take note of additional NNCF config `--nncf_compression_config`.
 More on how to configure movement sparsity, see NNCF documentation [here](https://github.com/openvinotoolkit/nncf/blob/develop/nncf/experimental/torch/sparsity/movement/MovementSparsity.md).

 ```bash